Dotty Duvets! – a practical solution for bad behaviour at bedtime

 I’m conscious that this may not last forever….oh come on, it won’t last forever.
 (UPDATE – it doesn’t ).

 Please signpost any ideas for bedtimes below or come and find me @particleparenting on Instagram.
-Special, calm bedtimes are worth a quick, five minute plan.
-I’m figuring if I make a bank of a few activities I can rotate them around and forever live the dream….once littlest drops her daytime nap that is….
+I’m trying to collect a bank of a few activities that I can rotate them around and forever live the dream….once littlest drops her daytime nap that is….

 Why not sign up to follow me via email so that I can keep you to date with posts.
 I promise not to send you too many!